KevinMathewT/FeedbackEPA-Kaggle/readme.md

    * Model architecture can be set using the `model_name` field in `config.yaml`.
 This field accepts models available on HuggingFace.
      * Other configurations such as which pooler to use (this pipeline has several implementations; check `src/model.py`), multi-dropout etc. can also be configured in `config.yaml`.
    * This will automatically create the folds, create a Kaggle Dataset, and save the trained weights to the Dataset (refer to `setup/save_weights.py` to see how this exactly works).
-   * Do add your Kaggle Username and Key to the script before runnning.
+   * Do add your Kaggle Username and Key to the script before running.
    * Also for training from a pretrained model, add the Kaggle Dataset containing the pretrained model weights in the `setup/linux_run.sh` script, and also update the `use_pretrained` field in `config.yaml` to `true`.

 3. For pre-training using Masked Language Modelling (MLM), run `setup/linux_mlm_run.sh`.